opentext/storyteller/docs/stl/syntax.md

 lists. *DocBuilder++ Engine* supports the `stl:list` element for that purpose.

+:exclamation:
+Note taht Bullets & Numbering are a subject of significant change in STL syntax.
+While this section describes the current syntax, users can teke a look at the future syntax in a separate [Numbering Documentation](numbering.html).

 The fact is that there is no *List* object implemented in *StoryTeller Document Model* (list definitions are internally represented as *ListStyleSpec* resources and referenced from individual paragraphs),